-- 25.1 All Power Unit Manufacturers must also observe the shutdown period described in Article 24.1 with an exception for factories based in countries where law and/or unions impose a different closing week.
-In this case, these factories may replace one week out of two weeks of the shutdown period by the locally imposed week.
-Power Unit Manufacturers affected by this must make a declaration to the FIA that their staff will not be permitted to transfer to work in the country that isn't shutdown during these periods.
-In any case Power Unit Manufacturers should notify the FIA of their intended shutdown period within thirty (30) days of the start of the Championship. - 25.2 During the shutdown period no Power Unit Manufacturer or affiliate to a Power Unit Manufacturer may carry out or instruct a third-party supplier to carry out any of the following activities for or on behalf of the Power Unit Manufacturer: - a) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the circuit in preparation for the Competition immediately following the shutdown period). - b) Operation or use of any test bench except as specifically permitted by Article 25.4.
-During the shutdown period no occupancy hours nor operations hours may be incremented neither unrestricted test bench hours for projects connected to Formula One. - c) Operation or use of any computer resource for simulations except as specifically permitted by Article 25.4. - d) Production or development of Power Unit parts, test parts, car parts, or tooling. - e) Sub-assembly of Power Unit parts or assembly of Power Units. - 25.3 Each Power Unit Manufacturer must notify its suppliers of the dates of its shutdown period and must not enter into any agreement or arrangement with the intention of circumventing the prohibition on the above activities. - 25.4 During the shutdown period the following activities will not be considered a breach of the above: - a) The assembly or servicing of Power Units for running show cars, none of which may entail the production, assembly or servicing of any power unit parts. - b) Work on any test bench or computer resource for the purposes of maintenance or modifications to the facility (at the exclusion of any activity defined as Restricted Power Unit Testing or as Commissioning in Appendix 8 of the Sporting Regulations). - c) Any activity the sole purpose of which is supporting projects unconnected to Formula One, subject to the written approval of the FIA.
+- All Power Unit Manufacturers or affiliate to a PU Manufacturer must also observe the shutdown periods described in Article 24.1 with an exception for factories based in countries where law and/or unions impose a different closing week.
+In this case, these factories may replace one week out of two weeks of the shutdown period specified in Article 24.1a) by the locally imposed week and have their second shutdown period specified in Article 24.1b) starting no later than 31 December.
+Power Unit Manufacturers affected by this must make a declaration to the FIA that their staff concerned will not be permitted to transfer to work in the country that isn't shutdown during these periods.
+In any case Power Unit Manufacturers should notify the FIA of their intended shutdown periods within thirty (30) days of the start of the Championship. - 25.2 During the shutdown periods no Power Unit Manufacturer or affiliate to a Power Unit Manufacturer may carry out or instruct a third-party supplier to carry out any of the following activities for or on behalf of the Power Unit Manufacturer: - a) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the circuit in preparation for the Competition immediately following the shutdown period). - b) Operation or use of any test bench except as specifically permitted by Article 25.4.
+During the shutdown periods no occupancy hours nor operations hours may be incremented neither unrestricted test bench hours for projects connected to Formula One. - c) Operation or use of any computer resource for simulations except as specifically permitted by Article 25.4. - d) Production or development of Power Unit parts, test parts, car parts, or tooling. - e) Sub-assembly of Power Unit parts or assembly of Power Units. - 25.3 Each Power Unit Manufacturer must notify its suppliers of the dates of its shutdown periods and must not enter into any agreement or arrangement with the intention of circumventing the prohibition on the above activities. - 25.4 During the shutdown periods the following activities will not be considered a breach of the above: - a) The assembly or servicing of Power Units for running show cars, none of which may entail the production, assembly or servicing of any power unit parts. - b) Work on any test bench or computer resource for the purposes of maintenance or modifications to the facility (at the exclusion of any activity defined as Restricted Power Unit Testing or as Commissioning in Appendix 8 of the Sporting Regulations). - c) Any activity the sole purpose of which is supporting projects unconnected to Formula One, subject to the written approval of the FIA.